TheLimeGlass/WhitelistDiscord/README.md

 4.)
 Make a Discord text channel called `minecraft` (must be named that), the bot will use that channel, grab the channel id you will need it in step 7.
 (Google how to get Discord channels ID's if unknown)

-5.) `gradle build` if you have gradle installed or `./gradlew build` on unix devices, `gradlew build` works for windows.
+5.)
+In the directory execute `gradle build` if you have gradle installed or `./gradlew build` on unix devices, `gradlew build` works for windows.

 6.)
 Compiled version will be in /build/lib/